Dreambound

 • Complete a Diagnostic Medical Sonography program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).

-• These programs typically result in an associate's or bachelor's degree in Diagnostic Medical Sonography.
+• Programs typically result in an associate's or bachelor's degree in Diagnostic Medical Sonography, combining classroom instruction with clinical experience.

 How do I get a job as a Diagnostic Medical Sonographer?